KDE/documentation-develop-kde-org/content/hig/_index.md

 This is a living document, intended to be updated over time to reflect current KDE design trends and best practices.
 Contributions are welcome!

 Content is written in [Markdown](https://commonmark.org/help/), and the source files are hosted in a [Git repository](https://invent.kde.org/documentation/develop-kde-org.git).
 To quickly edit a page, the GitLab editor can be opened on any page with the “Edit this page” button in the drawer on the right.
 Tasks and changes are organized via https://invent.kde.org.
 To learn how to submit changes, see the [README file](https://invent.kde.org/documentation/develop-kde-org/-/blob/master/README.md).

+## Read the guidelines
+Click on any of these tiles to jump to a page: